aridjayarecipes/cutesrecipes.web.app/content/post/2085-recipe-of-award-winning-garlic-and-teriyaki-roasted-salmon-with-brussel-sprouts.md

 - "In a bowl by itself mix washed and halved brussel sprouts, Canola oil except for 1 tablespoon, And chopped garlic except for 1 tablespoon."
 - "In a flat dish Make the marinade For the salmon.
 Mix the remaining ingredients together.
 Marinate the salmon for about 15 minutes."
 - "On a flat rimmed baking sheet Spray vegetable oil.
 Arrange brussel sprouts completely flat.
 Roast In oven for 5 to 7 minutes."
-- "Push brussel sprouts to pan's center Then lay marinated salmon On top of brussel sprouts And roast for 10  more minutes.
+- "Push brussel sprouts to pan&#39;s center Then lay marinated salmon On top of brussel sprouts And roast for 10  more minutes.
 Garnish with a little of the extra marinade."
 categories:
 - Recipe
 tags: